Master of Science Program

 Approximately 800 students are enrolled in the M.S. program, 90 percent of whom are in the full-time Two-Year Program.
 The average age of students entering the program is mid-20s.
 About 85 percent of our student body is female, and about 12–15 percent come from countries overseas.
 Approximately a quarter of our community is made up of students of color (e.g., African American, Asian American, Hispanic, biracial), and more than half have majored in psychology, sociology, social work, education, or English

 We offer two programs that allow students to begin their studies with a reduced course load.
 Our Reduced Residency Program accepts students who have been employed for at least two years in a human services organization.
 They work toward the M.S. degree part time while remaining employed by their organization for the first two years of the program, taking at least two courses each term.
 In the third year, Reduced Residency students attend school full time, completing the necessary 900 field hours and required concurrent coursework.
 We also have an Extended Program, which allows students to pursue social work education by combining part-time and full-time study across three to four years.
 Extended Program students engage in full-time study when they begin their field placement requirements.
 At that time, they must register for a minimum of 10.5 credits, completing three days a week in the field plus at least one day a week in classes.

-To apply online, go to the Columbia University School of Social Work Online Application.
-Application requirements for our MSSW program can be found here.
+To apply online, go to the Columbia School of Social Work Online Application.
+SEE ALSO: 2014 Application Requirements (PDF: 8 pages).